-Scottish Cabinet Secretary for Rural Economy and Tourism and Natural Resources Wales (NRW) to provide input to discussions around government policies on rural land use and woodland creation.

-- Confor, the industry association for sustainable forestry in the UK.
+- Scottish Cabinet Secretary for Rural Economy and Tourism and Natural Resources Wales (NRW) to provide input to discussions around government policies on rural land use and woodland creation. - Confor, the industry association for sustainable forestry in the UK.
 Our Managing Director, Forestry, Olly Hughes, sits on the Advisory Board to support the strategic direction of Confor's work programme and provide advice on arising matters. - Woodland Carbon Code around the creation, eligibility criteria, registration and application of carbon credits for woodland creation in the UK. - The Forest Industry Safety Accord (FISA), where we are on the landowners' representative board.
 The FISA set out industry commitments to raise the standard of health, safety, and welfare in forestry management.
-We participate actively in this organisation to influence and drive better work practices in the forest management sector. - The UK Climate Change Committee (CCC), where a Forestry team member replied to a call for evidence on voluntary carbon offsetting.
-The evidence was used as input to the CCC's work relating to offsets and its 2022 report 'Voluntary Carbon Markets and Offsetting'. - The Integrity Council for the Voluntary Carbon Market (ICVM), where we were a part of the Member Consultation Group and provided an open letter on forestry and Core Carbon Principles. - The UK Forestry Standard (UKFS), to whom we provided a letter in response to their consultation on updates to the standard which guides sustainably managed forestry in the UK.
+We participate actively in this organisation to influence and drive better work practices in the forest management sector. - The Integrity Council for the Voluntary Carbon Market (ICVM), where we were a part of the Member Consultation Group and provided an open letter on forestry and Core Carbon Principles. - The UK Forestry Standard (UKFS), to whom we provided a letter in response to their consultation on updates to the standard which guides sustainably managed forestry in the UK.
 Our letter included feedback on topics including the management of carbon in forests, the consideration of forest resilience and climate change adaptation, biosecurity and the need to pay greater attention to people working within forest supply chains.